AllenLiu20210507/Admob-Vungle-iOS/README.md

 ## Getting Started

--This project is not include the app id and placement ids.
+- This project is not include the app id and placement ids.
 Go to the file Constant.m and input your placement ids:
 ```
 NSString* const interstitialPlacement = @"";